DataDx/MeasuresCatalog/README.md

 #### Patient Age Category
 Patient age categories are 19 & less, 20-39, 40-59, 60-64, and over 64.
 #### Patient Visits
+An instance of direct provider to patient interaction, regardless of setting (including tele-visits and e-visits), between a patient and a healthcare provider who is vested with the primary responsibility of diagnosing, evaluating, and/or treating the patient's condition, where the provider exercises clinical judgment that may or may not be billable.
 #### Patients per Day
 #### Payor
+The type of Payor, e.g., Medicare, Medicaid, Commercial, Private Pay.
+#### Payor Group
+A selection of one or more [Payor](#payor)/s
 #### Percent Adjusted
 #### Percent Outstanding
 #### Practice Expense RVU